D'Addario & Company, Inc.

 This Policy (together with our Terms and Conditions of Use and our Tracking Tools Policy) describes how we treat information we collect from or about you on the websites and apps where it is located, and offline where this Policy is referenced.
 By accessing or using our websites and apps or interacting with us, you acknowledge these practices.

 We collect payment information.
-For example, we collect your credit card details if you make a purchase.
+We collect your credit, debit, or other payment card details if you make a purchase.

-We collect Internet and network activity information.
-If you use our website, we may collect information about the browser you’re using or your IP address.
-We might also collect device identifiers.
+We collect Internet and network activity information and device information.
+If you use our website, we may collect information about the browser you're using or your IP address.
+We might also collect device identifiers, including the hardware models, operating systems and versions, software, preferred languages, unique device identifiers, advertising identifiers, serial numbers, device information, and mobile network information.
 We might look at what site you came from, or what site you visit when you leave us.
 We may collect page interaction information (such as what areas of the websites you visit and for how long, what search terms you enter, and what products or content you view and click on), and methods used to browse away from the page.
 If you use our mobile apps, we may also look at how often you use the app and where you downloaded it.
+We may engage or allow other parties to collect information on our websites and apps in these ways.
 We collect this information using the tracking tools described below.
-To control those tools, please read the Choices section below.
+To control those tools and the information we collect, please read Section 5 below.

 We collect location information.
-We may automatically collect your precise location when you access our websites.
-We also collect information about your general location, using your ZIP code or postcode and IP address.
+We may passively collect your location when you access our sites.
+We also collect information about your location using your ZIP code or postcode and IP address.

 We collect employment-related information.
 When you apply for a job, we collect information you submit as part of your application and resume.
 This might include your work experience and previous employment, your education, the URL to your personal or professional websites, your workplace skill sets and certifications, whether you need a visa to work in the United States, and/or salary expectations.
 If you apply for a job, you can choose to also voluntarily provide any of the following information: ethnicity, gender, disability status, and/or veteran status.